There are two main types of visas:

 To be eligible to apply for Lawful Permanent Status while in the United States the person must have been inspected and admitted or paroled into the United States or entered legally.
 If the alien beneficiary did not enter legally then he or she must depart and obtain an immigrant visa abroad unless certain exemptions apply to that beneficiary.
 The alien relative may be subject to a bar of readmission if he or she remained in the United States unlawfully for a certain period of time.
 The petition, Form I-130, Petition for Alien Relative, can be filed by the citizen spouse with the immigration office having jurisdiction over the place of residence of the citizen spouse or other lawful permanent resident qualifying relative.

 Unfortunately, grandchildren cannot apply for a grandparent.
-United States citizens can apply for parents, husband or wife, children, and siblings but in some cases the United States citizen must be at least 21 years old.
+United States citizens can apply for parents, husband or wife, children, and siblings but in some cases, the United States citizen must be at least 21 years old.

 You are able to file a petition for your husband and he can concurrently file for adjustment of status in order to get his immigration status legalized or become a lawful permanent resident without having to leave the United States.
 Since you were recently married it is possible that he will only receive conditional lawful permanent resident status.
-Before the end of the two years another application will have to be filed to remove the conditions and if you are still married and no evidence of fraud exits he will then become a Lawful Permanent Resident.
+Before the end of the two years, another application will have to be filed to remove the conditions, and if you are still married and no evidence of fraud exits he will then become a Lawful Permanent Resident.

-t depends, you can file a single petition for your wife and unmarried children under the age of 21 will be eligible to receive their immigrant visas at the same time without having to file an individual petition.
+It depends, you can file a single petition for your wife, and unmarried children under the age of 21 will be eligible to receive their immigrant visas at the same time without having to file an individual petition.
 You may have to apply individually once you naturalize as a United States citizen and when your children reach their 21st birthday.
 There are exceptions as well that may be applicable to your individual situation.

-The North America Free Trade Agreement between the United States and the countries of Mexico and Canada allow certain professionals to enter the United States under a special category without having to make an application with the US Citizenship and Immigration Services but instead making the application directly with the American Embassy, Consulate or directly presented at a port of entry of the United States (Canadian citizens).
+The North America Free Trade Agreement between the United States and the countries of Mexico and Canada allows certain professionals to enter the United States under a special category without having to make an application with the US Citizenship and Immigration Services but instead making the application directly with the American Embassy, Consulate or directly presented at a port of entry of the United States (Canadian citizens).
 You appear to be eligible for the immigration status since engineers are on the list of eligible professions.
 As in every case, you and your potential employer may have special requirements to meet.

-The first step in the process is to establish your relationship to the people wishing to immigrate to the United States.
+The first step in the process is to establish your relationship with the people wishing to immigrate to the United States.
 Typically, this involves filing an I 130 form, Petition for Alien Relative.
 Eligible family members must wait until there is a visa number available before they can apply for an immigrant visa or adjustment of status to a lawful permanent resident.